Fighting Aggravated Felony Charges

 (1) Checklist of Defenses Against Aggravated Felony Charges – This supplemented and updated excerpt from the prior IDP resource entitled “Removal Defense Checklist in Criminal Charge Cases” includes a listing of key legal defenses relating to some of the most commonly charged aggravated felony grounds along with supporting (and adverse) case law citations.

 (2) Sample Aggravated Felony Case Law Determinations – For those seeking to delve more deeply into case law across a broader range of the aggravated felony (AF) grounds listed in the INA, this updated IDP aggravated felony case law chart includes detailed information about hundreds of federal court and agency AF determinations over the years relating to virtually all of the AF grounds.

 Purchase Process & Agreement

 IDP is committed to providing immigration attorneys and others with digital access to high-quality information that keeps pace with case law.
 The purchase price will allow us to ensure IDP’s legal resources are continually updated.
-If you are experiencing significant financial hardship that prevents you from accessing this guide, please email Michelle Parris (michelle [at] immdefense [dot] org).

 By purchasing the “Fighting Aggravated Felony Charges” resource (“the resource”) you are: